joewood/compendium/oauth2.md

 Grant process mostly uses an authorization code separate to a token.
 Auth Code grants access.
 Token is required for a session to access to the resource.

-### PKCE - Proof Key For Code Exchange
+### Authorization Code Grant

--   Supports grant using Authorization Code, separate to a Token
+Supports grant using Authorization Code, separate to a Token.
+The application is given an Authorization Code when the user interaction is complete.
+The Application can then go on to request a token using the Authorization Code.

+**PKCE** - Proof Key For Code Exchange

 -   Used to prove the application requesting the Token was also the same application granted the authorization code.
 -   Uses a crypto generator to prove application identity
--   Useful for public applications that could be compromized and cannot store a secret.
+-   Useful for public applications that could be compromised and cannot store a secret.

 ### Implicit Grant

 -   Simple redirect, skipping the authorization
 -   Typically uses a redirect to the callback with the token
 -   Token in the URL is risks leaking (browser cache).
-More common to POST to an endpoint.
+More common to POST to an endpoint
 -   Newer support for HTTP messaging.

 ### Resource Owner Password Credential Grant

--   Application captures and sends credentials (password) to the Authorization app.
+-   Application captures and sends credentials (password) to the Authorization Provider.
--   Only supported for legacy support - do not use
+-   Only for legacy support - **do not use**

 ### Client Credentials Grant